Responding to hate

 • racial group includes asylum seekers and migrants

-• religion includes sectarianism
+• religion includes sectarianism and ethno-religion

 Perception-based recording